dair-ai/dair-ai.github.io/_posts/2020-05-11-BART-Summary.md

 Lewis and et al. in this paper present valuable comparative work on different pre-training techniques and show how this kind of work can be used to guide large pre-training experiments reaching state-of-the-art(SOTA) results.

 ## **What does it propose?**
-The authors propose a framework to compare pre-training techniques and Language Model objectives.
-This framework focuses on how these techniques can be viewed as **Corrupting text with an arbitrary noising function while the Language Model is tasked with denoising it.** After some comparative experiments using this framework, BART is introduced as a Transformers-based LM that reaches SOTA performance.
+The authors propose a framework to compare pre-training techniques and language model(LM) objectives.
+This framework focuses on how these techniques can be viewed as **Corrupting text with an arbitrary noising function while the Language Model is tasked with denoising it.** After some comparative experiments using this framework, BART is introduced as a transformers-based LM that reaches SOTA performance.

 ## **How does it work?**

 ### **The Framework**
 ![image](https://lh3.googleusercontent.com/_ZYOOgt3efQF8LlFM_rmlJdiQyj3bkFeKfeihhbOK3w-UvPUPvFX9K_YFMh7SIURsyFclNwkL8oVByH3XlQKXPnhZYO8IFY54nhFBlE9wuk0vJBKxI1Ci_7xnbePqT8thQC-vB1ZUvs)
-The idea behind the framework the authors propose is simple, they suggest that decoupling Language Models and the functions with which we corrupt the text is useful to compare different pre-training techniques and see how they fare on similar models and diverse benchmarks.
+The idea behind the framework the authors propose is simple, they suggest that decoupling language models and the functions with which we corrupt the text is useful to compare different pre-training techniques and see how they fare on similar models and diverse benchmarks.
 Viewed this way pre-training is a sequence of repeated steps
 * We apply a noising function to the text
 * The language model attempts to reconstruct the text
 * We calculate the Loss Function, typically CrossEntropy over the original text, we back-propagate the gradients and update the model's weights.

 ### **Comparing different Text-Noising techniques and LM Objectives**
 ![](https://firebasestorage.googleapis.com/v0/b/firescript-577a2.appspot.com/o/imgs%2Fapp%2FAntonioLprd%2FdqcEKBSd0Y.png?alt=media&token=2cee8cc9-cb39-472f-9377-82c995a7ee85)
-In the first experiment detailed in the paper Lewis et al., using the framework they introduced at the beginning of the article, compare different pre-training techniques and LM Objectives on a smaller than usual model, BART-base.
-The model uses a 6 layered, transformer-based, Seq2Seq architecture for autoencoding as introduced in the [Attention is all you need paper](https://arxiv.org/pdf/1706.03762.pdf) from Vaswani et al. The pre-training techniques compared in the experiments can be divided between those that work at the token level and the ones that work at the sentence level.
+In the first experiment detailed in the paper Lewis et al., using the framework they introduced at the beginning of the article, compare different pre-training techniques and LM objectives on a smaller than usual model, BART-base.
+The model uses a 6 layered, transformer-based, seq2seq architecture for autoencoding as introduced in the [Attention is all you need paper](https://arxiv.org/pdf/1706.03762.pdf) from Vaswani et al. The pre-training techniques compared in the experiments can be divided between those that work at the token level and the ones that work at the sentence level.

 **Token Masking** random tokens are sampled and replaced with [MASK]<br />
 **Token Deletion** similar to masking but the token sampled are deleted and the model has to add new token in their place.<br />